 If you really want to make a difference in the lives of farmers and their families, look instead for chocolate makers who buy their cocoa beans direct from the farmer.
-In 2013, a group formed who support direct trade rather than Fairtrade certification:
+In 2013, a group formed who support direct trade rather than fair trade certification: Direct Cacao.

 Functional chocolate for health benefits and to address dietary restrictions

 There is growth potential for dark chocolate in the functional food sector, with the product carrying most of the heart health claims in the confectionary segment, says Leatherhead Food Research in its June 2011 report Future Directions for Functional Foods.
 See article below.

 According to an article in Progressive Grocer on natural and organic consumers, eight in 10 regularly read ingredient labels for health and nutrition content and express interest in purchasing functional foods with additional health, nutrition and dietary benefits, with 39% “very interested” in these kinds of foods.

 Consumers said they’re most interested in foods containing organic ingredients (65%) and low-sodium grocery products (47%), followed by low-fat/low-cholesterol (39%).
 Functional food products with added calcium (44%), omega-3 (44%), antioxidants (43%), probiotics/prebiotics (38%), and vitamin D (30%) were also popular choices.

 The study also revealed interest in specific ingredient-free foods, with one in three natural-product consumers looking to buy allergen-free foods.
 Shoppers were most likely to report purchasing gluten-free/wheat-free items (25%), followed by dairy-free products (9%).
 Fewer eschewed soy (6%) or peanuts (4%).